Spot The Safety Violation: Long Hair Can Be Beautiful But Hazardous

 Unfortunately, that’s not a wig caught in this equipment.
 What do you think happened here?

-Machinery and equipment can expose workers to pinchpoints or nip hazards.
-And it’s not just workers’ hands or fingers that can get caught in these hazards—clothing, hair, jewellery and even PPE can also becoming entangled.
+Machinery and equipment can expose workers to pinch-points or nip hazards.
+And it’s not just workers’ hands or fingers that can get caught in these hazards—clothing, hair, jewelry and even PPE can also becoming entangled.

 This disturbing picture from the Health and Safety Executive, Great Britain’s OHS regulator, shows what can happen if a worker’s hair gets caught in machinery.

 A 25-year-old worker was sorting clothes hangers on a conveyor when her scarf and hair got caught in the chain and sprocket drive of the belt as she bent over to remove accumulated hangers.